vsoch/codeart-examples/README.md

 This is an examples repository to supplement [codeart](https://github.com/vsoch/codeart).
 The repository was getting large so I decided to move image and data files over here.

+## Dockerfiles

+The Dockerfiles [dinosaur dataset](https://github.com/vsoch/dockerfiles) has about 100K Dockerfiles, and this small example shows creating visualizations for them.
+The [interactive version](https://vsoch.github.io/codeart-examples/dockerfiles/web/) isnt' very useful here because we only have one file type, and the range of colors is limited from greens to blues.
+This project helped to develop the [sorted interactive version](https://vsoch.github.io/codeart-examples/dockerfiles/sorted/) of the colormap.

 ## Parse Repo

 The [parse_repo](parse_repo) folder shows how to parse a repository (spack)